ruobinLiu/Laboratory-Protocols/index.md

 - "How to extract DNA from fresh pulse tissues"
 - "How to use PCR program for KASP assays, then plot the results data"

-data-description: "DNA extraction from pulse crop"
+data-description: "DNA Extraction from Pulse Crop"
 ---

 The KnowPulse KnowledgeBase focuses on short question-based lessons to help researchers get their work done.